LeonardosGitHub/agility18_iControl_LX_Lab/docs/_build/html/_sources/class1/module4/lab2.rst.txt

       module.exports = HelloWorld;

    * The lines starting with ``//`` are comments.
-It's always good to add comments to your code to help people read/understand your code... the bigger the code is, the more important it is to provide proper commented code
+It's always good to comment your code to help people read/understand your code... the more code there is, the more important it is to provide properly commented code.
-   * ``var newState = restOperation.getBody();`` - with this statement, we
+   * ``var newState = restOperation.getBody();`` With this statement we
-     retrieve the PAYLOAD that was sent in the POST request and we show this payload in the following logger command
+     retrieve the PAYLOAD that was sent in the POST request and we show this payload in the following logger command.
-   * ``var name = newState.name;`` - with this, we assign the name parameter's
-     value (send with the POST request) to the name variable.
+   * ``var name = newState.name;`` With this statement we assign the name parameter's value (sent with the POST request) to the name variable.
    * The following if/else statement determines whether the variable name is empty or not (if the POST payload didn't contain a name parameter) and depending on this will do the following: